-Net (Surplus) / Deficit on General Fund and HRA balance in year This part of analysis shows how annual expenditure is used and funded from resources (government grants, fees & charges, council tax and business rates).
-For the General Fund the year-end outturn position is a surplus of (£1.04m), alongside total transfers to reserves of £2.54m in line with the proposed approach to managing reserves set out in the Medium term financial Strategy.
-For the HRA the year-end outturn is a surplus of (£1.60m), alongside total transfers to reserves of £1.19m.
-This results in an overall increase in HRA general fund reserves of £0.42m.
+Net (Surplus / Deficit on General Fun and HRA charges, council tax and business balance in For the General Fund the year-end year outturn position is a surplus of (£1.72m), alongside total transfers to reserves of £3.91m in line with the proposed approach to managing reserves set out in the Medium term financial Strategy.
+For the HRA the year-end outturn is a surplus of (£4.34m), alongside total transfers to reserves of £1.27m.
+This results in an overall increase in HRA general reserves of £3.07m.
 Adjustments between the funding & accounting basis This part of the analysis shows the adjustments that have been made in order to comply with generally accepted accounting practices.
-These total £3.1m and comprise:

-Depreciation & Impairment Revaluation gains/losses Capital grants and contributions credited to the CIES Reversal of the HRA depreciation charge Pension reserve adjustments Collection fund adjustment account adjustments.
+These total £11.9m and comprise: Depreciation & Impairment Revaluation gains/losses Capital grants and contributions credited to the CIES Reversal of the HRA depreciation charge Pension reserve adjustments Collection fund adjustment account adjustments.
 Net expenditure in the CIES This shows the accounting cost of providing each service (shown also in the CIES) after adding together the year-end outturn position against the budget with the adjustments required under accounting standards.
-It is a surplus of £2.1m
+It is a deficit of £5.83m.